 - Pass Interference On Defense (ACCEPT: 10 Yard Gain From Previous Spot, Automatic 1st Down | DECLINE: Keep Play)

-Block in the back: a block that is delivered from behind an opponent above his waist
+Block in the Back: a block that is delivered from behind an opponent above his waist.
+It is not a block in the back if:

 - Illegal Block (ACCEPT: 10 yard loss from spot of the foul, replay down | DECLINE: Keep play)

-Tackling, impact blocking, lowering the shoulder/head, and trucking are prohibited.
-Trucking includes players attempting to run, jump, or dive straight through players without trying to get around them.
+Tackling, lowering the shoulder/head, and trucking are prohibited.
+Trucking includes players attempting to run, jump, or dive into players without trying to get around them.

 STIFF ARMS & FLAG GUARDING

-Ball carriers may stiff arm players in their torso area only.
-Stiff arms to neck or face are dead at the spot and will result in a penalty.
+Ball carriers may stiff arm players below the neck only.
+Stiff arms to neck or face are dead at the spot and will result in an penalty.

 Defenders may only push ball carriers towards the nearest sideline, while the ball carrier is near the sideline and in bounds.
 All other instances of pushing are prohibited.